ieg-dhr/DigiKAR/docs/rights-holders-saxony.md

 ## Handling the relationship between rights and right holders

-Also, we do not try to identify whether right holders are in charge by office or by inheritance.
-Our focus is more pragmatically on the fact that there is a spatial expression of a particular right and that one person, community, or non-person entity (e.g. “Rittergut”) holds that right at a particular point in time.
-Identifying the chain of command behind the right holders is beyond the scope of our project and also not immediately necessary for visualizing the legal space.

-## Challenges of divergent data structures

 In the course of normalizing database entries which we could import from the historical gazetteers [HOV](https://hov.isgv.de/") and [RepSax](https://repsax.isgv.de/), we encountered, among other things, an inconsistent recording of the rights holders, especially regarding the so-called **"Grundherrschaft"** in the manorial system.
 Right holders are sometimes indicated as individuals, but the family seat is mentioned in other cases.
 In the **Repertorium Saxonicum (RepSax)**, for instance, we find the variants "von Taupaddel" and "Heinrich von Taupaddel" - the former being an instance of the class 'family,' the latter an instance of the class 'person.'
 In **HOV**, editors often entered non-person entities like "Rittergut Schleinitz" for data simplification.

 It can be difficult to discern if rights were held by a person or by someone representing a specific hereditary line.
 This is complicated because groups exercising power became more diverse during the early modern period.
 In the study ["Bürgerliche Rittergüter : sozialer Wandel und politische Reform in Kursachsen (1680 - 1844)"](https://digi20.digitale-sammlungen.de/de/fs1/object/display/bsb00056061_00147.html), the author states that "bourgeois groups [also] came into possession of the manors," which, in the sense of depicting social change, might require a more detailed categorization of right holders, based on the activities and functions/roles of persons.